clandestine8/BluMag2Tor/README.md

 You can monitor by running `tmux attach -t m2t` - this will give you a running count of torrent files created in the folder.
 You can view each instances output by navigating through the various tmux screens (ie. `CTRL+B`, `W`)

+Extended From & Inspired by https://github.com/xrgtn/mag2tor which its self was inspired by https://github.com/danfolkes/Magnet2Torrent